r-devel/r-dev-env/README.md

 ## Stopping and Restarting Codespaces
 #### How to Stop Codespaces?
-- To stop codespaces we just need to navigate to Codespaces option which is present in the bottom left of the Codespaces panel.
+- To stop codespaces we just need to navigate to the Codespaces option in the bottom left of the Codespace panel.
    ![image](https://github.com/r-devel/r-dev-env/assets/72031540/6154aff9-2b46-44ab-aba7-4c454ef9d52d)
 - After clicking on codespaces option we will get a drop down above something like this👇
   ![image](https://github.com/r-devel/r-dev-env/assets/72031540/9bac270a-63c9-44ed-aa43-ce9f37a754ca)
 - Click on "Stop Current Codespace".
 It will stop the codespaces you are currently using or running.
-- You will be redirected to Restart Codespaces link that you just stopped.
+- You will be redirected to a Restart Codespaces page.
+The page shows a link to restart the codespace you just stopped.
   ![image](https://github.com/r-devel/r-dev-env/assets/72031540/e87082b3-fcd4-4943-9301-1a219eb58bf8)

 #### How to Restart Codespaces again?
-  > Since we have stopped the codespaces, the code changes and operations we have performed inside the codespaces will still be present.
-The codespaces also have session time limt example if you dont use codespaces for 20-30 mins its get stopped automatically.
-And you can restart the codespaces showed below
+  > The code changes and operations we have performed inside the codespace will still be inside the stopped codespace.
+Also, the codespace may have an inactivity time limit and close after 30 minutes.
+If your codespace is stopped then you can restart it as shown below.
 - Lets see how we can restart the codespaces again.
 - To restart codespaces again we can go to this link https://github.com/codespaces
 - Here we can see list our codespaces we have created